nkhan14/HW18_FitnessTracker/README.md

 ## Questions

-Reach out to the developer atnabiha.khan@me.com if you have questions about this project. e.
+Reach out to the developer at nabiha.khan@me.com if you have questions about this project. e.